wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 15 But when the clouds of smoke had passed away, behold ! the mighty Guerriere lay a sinking wreck upon the face of the waters.

-16 The shadow of hope passed over her as a dream; and most reluctantly was she compelled to strike the lion's red cross to the eagle of Columbia.
+16 The shadow of hope passed over her as a dream ; and most reluctantly was she compelled to strike the lion's red cross to the eagle of Columbia.

 17 Whilst the Constitution, like Shadrach in the fiery furnace, filled her white sails and passed along as though nothing had happened unto her.